AliBeikmohammadi/TA/README.md

 # TA-Explore
 Implementation of **TA-Explore**, as presented in TA-Explore: Teacher-Assisted Exploration for Facilitating Fast Reinforcement Learning.

 KDD2022

+# Importing

+# Usage
 ## How to Plot the Results

+> The script below is used to draw output figures with the desired features.
 ```
 python plot_results.py -h